JacksDevPlayground/mpc-autofill/readme.md

 # mpc-autofill

-- ✨✨✨ Adds multiple decks to a single order (Very manual process - but it works 🤣)
+- ✨✨✨ Adds multiple decks to a single order (Manual process - but it works 🤣)

 ![](/img/works.png)